 The second holiday love story in New York Times bestselling author Richard Paul Evans’s Mistletoe Collection.

-At thirty-two Kimberly Rossi, a finance officer at a Lexus car dealership, has had her heart broken more times than she wants to remember.
-With two failed engagements, a divorce and again alone with no prospects, she hardly seems the type to dream of being a published romance author.
-Dreading another holiday alone, she signs up for The Mistletoe Retreat, a nine-day writing retreat in Burlington, VT.
+At thirty-two, Kimberly Rossi—a finance officer at a Lexus car dealership—has had her heart broken more times than she wants to remember.
+With two failed engagements, a divorce, and again alone with no prospects, she hardly seems the type to dream of being a published romance author.
+Dreading another holiday alone, she signs up for The Mistletoe Retreat, a nine-day writing retreat in Burlington, Vermont.
 Deep inside Kimberly knows she’s at a junction in her life and it’s time to either fulfill her dream or let it go.
 The other reason she decides to attend the conference is because famed romance writer, H.T.
 Cowell, once the best selling romance writer in America, and the author whose books instilled in her the desire to be a writer, will be speaking in public for the first time in more than a decade.

 In one of her breakout sessions Kimberly meets another aspiring writer, and one of the few men at the conference, Zeke, an intelligent man with a wry wit who seems as interested in Kimberly as he is in the retreat.
 As Kimberly begins to open up to him about her stories and dreams, she inadvertently reveals her own troubled past.
 As Zeke helps her to discover why her books fail to live up to their potential she begins to wonder if he’s really talking more about her life than her literature.
 But as she grows closer to him, she realizes that Zeke has his own darkness, a past he’s unwilling to talk about.

-The theme of The Mistletoe Inn is that like literature, relationships must be lived with passion and vulnerability to succeed.
+The Mistletoe Inn reveals that, like literature, relationships must be lived with passion and vulnerability to succeed.

 Richard Paul Evans is the #1 New York Times and USA TODAY bestselling author of more than forty novels.
 There are currently more than thirty-five million copies of his books in print worldwide, translated into more than twenty-four languages.
 Richard is the recipient of numerous awards, including two first place Storytelling World Awards, the Romantic Times Best Women’s Novel of the Year Award, and is a five-time recipient of the Religion Communicators Council’s Wilbur Awards.
 Seven of Richard’s books have been produced as television movies.
 His first feature film, The Noel Diary, starring Justin Hartley (This Is Us) and acclaimed film director, Charles Shyer (Private Benjamin, Father of the Bride), will debut in 2022.
 In 2011 Richard began writing Michael Vey, a #1 New York Times bestselling young adult series which has won more than a dozen awards.
 Richard is the founder of The Christmas Box International, an organization devoted to maintaining emergency children’s shelters and providing services and resources for abused, neglected, or homeless children and young adults.
 To date, more than 125,000 youths have been helped by the charity.
 For his humanitarian work, Richard has received the Washington Times Humanitarian of the Century Award and the Volunteers of America National Empathy Award.
 Richard lives in Salt Lake City, Utah, with his wife, Keri, and their five children and two grandchildren.
 You can learn more about Richard on his website RichardPaulEvans.com.